waimea-igdaikee/300dtd-cadet-planner-website/README.md

 # Navy Cadet Parade Role Planner

 by Indiana Daikee
-###### NEED TO FIX PROBLEM WHEN NAMING ROLE A NON UNIQUE NAME

 ---

 ## Project Description

 At Navy Cadets, we have parade roles that need to be fulfilled by different people each week.
-Tracking how many times people have done each role and allocating roles to people weekly are things we struggle to do effectively.
+Tracking how many times people have done each role, and allocating roles weekly, are tasks we struggle to manage effectively.
 As such, this database-driven web app solves these problems with the following features:

 - Individual user account registration and login system, with some accounts having admin permissions
 - An interface showing all the parade roles for this and next week, allowing users to allocate/deallocate themselves to specific roles, and admins to allocate/deallocate any user
 - Database tracking of how many times each user has done each role, and an interface for users to see their personal statistics
 - An admin-only interface showing a unit-wide overview of how many times each user has done each role
 - Responsive design, meaning the website works on devices of any screen size and with any modern browser
-- Dark mode support -  _note that __light mode is forced by default__ as this is what the vast majority of my end-users will use - please delete `data-theme="light"` from line 15 of [base.jinja](app\templates\pages\base.jinja) if you would like to use your system default_
+- Dark mode support -  _note that __light mode is forced by default__ as this is what the vast majority of my end-users will use.
+To use your system default, please delete `data-theme="light"` from line 15 of [base.jinja](app\templates\pages\base.jinja)_

 ---